microsoft/vscode-deploy-azure/README.md

 [Get it on the Visual Studio Code Marketplace!](https://marketplace.visualstudio.com/items?itemName=ms-vscode-deploy-azure.azure-deploy)

-## 📢 Attention - Deprecation notice
+# 📢 ⛔ ATTENTION!! - Deprecation notice

 This extension is being deprecated and will not be supported.
-Please see details [here](https://github.com/microsoft/vscode-deploy-azure/issues/239)
+Please see details [here](https://github.com/microsoft/vscode-deploy-azure/issues/239).

 ----------------